 Weather & Tides

-The tide tables booklet sells for a modest £2 per copy.
-It is produced by the SGBA and, thanks to our advertisers (who cover the printing costs), all proceeds go towards the SGBA, helping to maintain its splendid new clubhouse at Mill Point and its fleet of 50 boats.
+The tide tables are produced annually by the SGBA and, thanks to our advertisers (who cover the printing costs), all proceeds go towards SGBA, helping to maintain the clubhouse at Mill Point and our fleet of 50+ Club Boats.

 Important Tidal Heights

 The booklet contains guidance on how to calculate the height of tide at any point on the tidal cycle.
 The following heights are locally important: